 If the team uses Android Studio for Android app development, then I would consider using the Kotlin programming language instead of Groovy.
 Kotlin is fully supported in Android Studio and is very similar to Groovy, but Kotlin is statically typed and has at least two major advantages over Groovy.
 The first major advantage is that Kotlin saves a lot of error-handling code by getting rid of null pointer exceptions, which the compiler achieves by not allowing a null value to be assigned to any object reference.
 The second major advantage is that Kotlin favours composition over inheritance, which allows for much cleaner and more flexible (Agile) design decisions than traditional Java inheritance.

-However, a much better approach for headless testing are specialised headless browsers, such as htmlunit, PhantomJS or Zombie.js.
-This approach does not require an X11 display server on the Linux machines, and it does also scale out much better to run multiple test instances simultaneously.
+However, a much better approach for headless testing is using Google Chrome and Mozilla Firefox in their headless modes.
+This approach also scales out much better to run multiple test instances simultaneously.
 It could even be used to run some limited performance testing, although specialised performance test tools that work on the protocol level, rather than the GUI level, such as Apache JMeter or SmartBear SoapUI (for SOAP or REST API testing), would be more suitable for heavy load testing in most instances.

 I have both written and introduced test automation frameworks on multiple projects.
 I have developed and implemented a hybrid framework for automated testing based on the open source Open2Test framework.
 This framework allows keyword independent interchangeable use of multiple execution engines such as HP QuickTest Professional, or Selenium WebDriver.
 It is however keyword centred and therefore only suitable, if Subject Matter Experts or test analysts with limited test automation experience want to learn and write test scripts using the keywords of the framework.
 In my opinion, this is not a good choice for experienced test automation engineers, or complex environments that require a lot of customisation.